wowsiddanth/tp/docs/UserGuide.md

 - `EVENT_DATE`: 01-12-2021
 - `EVENT_TIME`: 0900

-Like before, enter the command into the command box and press **Enter**.
+Using the fields above, type this into the command box: `event n/Imaginary Fair d/01-12-2021 t/0900` and press **Enter**.

 To check if it has been created, you can either type `events` into the command box or press the **Events** button in the top bar
 (_if you are unsure about the buttons, refer [here](#general-layout)._)